 Adverts for Gordon Ramsay’s gin banned over honeyberry claims

-Ads for the gin said the honeyberry botanical “retained the rich flavours and micro-nutrients that come from Scotland’s wonderful terroir”.
+The ASA said Ramsay’s Gin was ‘not to make non-permitted nutrition claims about alcoholic drinks’

-Ads for celebrity chef Gordon Ramsay’s gin have been banned for making unauthorised claims about the spirit’s honeyberry ingredient.
+Adverts for Gordon Ramsay’s gin have been banned for making unauthorised claims about their ingredients.

-The Instagram and Facebook posts for Ramsay’s Gin, seen in March, said the honeyberries that made up its “botanical foundations” were grown in fields a few miles away from the Eden Mill distillery near St Andrews.
+Instagram and Facebook posts for the celebrity chef’s Ramsay’s Gin claimed the honeyberries that comprised its “botanical foundations” were grown in fields a few miles away from the Eden Mill distillery near St Andrews.

-The ads read: “Here, the farmer follows a philosophy of natural growth meaning the Honeyberries retain the rich flavours and micro-nutrients that come from Scotland’s wonderful terroir.
+The advert reads: “Here, the farmer follows a philosophy of natural growth meaning the honeyberries retain the rich flavours and micro-nutrients that come from Scotland's wonderful terroir.

 The Advertising Standards Authority (ASA) challenged whether the claims about honeyberries were permitted for alcoholic drinks.

-Eden Mill Distillery, trading as Ramsay’s Gin, said the ads had been posted only once, had been deleted and would not be used again in any form or across any channel.
+Eden Mill Distillery, trading as Ramsay's Gin, said the adverts had been posted only once, had now been deleted, and would not be used again in any form or across any channel.

-The company said it had not previously distilled with honeyberries and, excited by the opportunity to work with Ramsay, had neglected to conduct its usual due diligence.
+It added it had not previously distilled using honeyberries and, excited by the opportunity to work with Ramsay, had neglected to conduct its usual due diligence.

-It said the company owners, marketing team and head distiller had all been briefed on the complaint and they provided an assurance that it would not happen again.
+The company said that the owners, marketing team and head distiller had all been briefed on the complaint and provided an assurance that it would not happen again.

 The ASA noted the only permitted nutrition claims that could be made in relation to alcohol were “low alcohol”, “reduced alcohol” and “reduced energy”.